pcroland/deew/README.md

                                        DDP7.1: 1536
   -m MIX, --mix MIX                    6/8
-                                       specify down/upmix, only works for DDP -drc DRC                             film_light/film_standard/music_light/music_standard/speech
+                                       specify down/upmix, only works for DDP
+                                       DD will be automatically downmixed to 5.1 in case of a 7.1 source -drc DRC                             film_light/film_standard/music_light/music_standard/speech
                                        drc profile
                                        default: film_light